1,000+ Opportunities

 Also, thanks go to recent past trustees and contributors for their awesome service!
 We continue to fund and celebrate awesomeness following their example:

-Based on current listing details, eligibility includes: Individuals and groups in Washington DC.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals and groups in Washington DC with ideas to make DC more awesome.
+Confirm the full requirements in the official notice before applying.